 Why Do People Use Hashtags in Their Posts?

 With so many people posting on social media, it can be hard to find the posts you want to read and the people who discuss topics that interest you.
-There is so much information being posted at any one time that wading through them is time-consuming and many interesting things can be overlooked.
+There is so much information being posted at any one time that wading through it all is time-consuming and the chance of overlooking something interesting is high.

-Hashtags help solve that problem by making it easy to search for Tweets with hashtags that are interesting to you.
+Hashtags help solve that problem by making it easy to search for Tweets with topics that are interesting to you.
 Some hashtags that sweepstakes fans might enjoy include: